 Greystanes was recognised as a suburb in 1922.
 Prior to World War II, there was a predominately British and Irish community in the area, however, after 1912 there were European migrants who came to the area, particularly Maltese and Italians.
-Gozo street in Greystanes was named after the second largest Island in Malta and recognises the Maltese influence in the area.
 As early as the 1930s, Greystanes was dubbed 'Little Malta' and many of the migrants to the area.
 Greystanes has remained predominately residential suburb with its first shopping centre opening in September 1970 on a 6-acre site at the junction Merrylands and Braeside Roads.